Rita Cosby: Quiet Hero

 In 2010, Cosby released a memoir, Quiet Hero: Secrets From My Father’s Past.
 The book became a best-seller on several lists, including The New York Times, USA Today, and The Washington Post.
-She uncovered a story of heroism and courage in her own family, detailing her father's youth as a Polish Resistance fighter who battled the Nazis during the Warsaw Uprising in World War II.
-Senator John McCain called it, “a loving, poignant tribute to her P.O.W. father and freedom.”
-Former secretary of state Henry Kissinger said it's “a beautiful tribute to the strength of the human spirit.”
-Lech Wałęsa, former president of Poland, said of Cosby's father, “One of Poland’s great treasures has now been found.”
+The book details her father's youth as a Polish Resistance fighter who battled the Nazis during the Warsaw Uprising in World War II.
 In 2010, a resolution was passed in the South Carolina Legislature honoring Rita Cosby and her father.
 The book has raised money for the USO to help wounded soldiers and their families.